PDBeurope/ccdutils/doc/guide/intro.md

 # Getting started

-The core structural representation of small-molecules in `pdbecccdutils` package is a `Component` object, which is a wrapper around the default `rdkit.Chem.rdchem.Mol` object (object property `mol`) providing most of the functionality and access to its properties.
-Both `Ideal` and `Model` conformers are stored in the `mol` attribute and `Computed` and `Depiction` conformers are stroted in `mol3D` and `mol2D` attributes of `Component`. `pdbeccdutils.core.models.ConformerType` object allows accessing all of them.
+The core structural representation of small-molecules in `pdbecccdutils` package is a `Component` object, which is a wrapper around the default `rdkit.Chem.rdchem.Mol` object (object property `mol`) providing most of the functionality and access to its properties. `Ideal`, `Model` and `Computed` conformers are stored in the `mol` attribute and `Depiction` conformers are stroted in `mol2D` attributes of the `Component`. `pdbeccdutils.core.models.ConformerType` object allows accessing all of them.

 Below you can find a few typical use cases.